CS-433/ml-project-2-geraltofryv/README.md

 - `train_argparse.py`: tune a train UTAE model and save predicted image on `saved_images` folder.
 You can modify the hyperparameter and the folder via the terminal.

+- `predicted_images.py`: from a model.tar.pth already saved, it generates images predictions.

 - Folder `plot_graph_result`: contain `plot_results.ipynb` which is used too plot the results that we get from `train_params.py`.
 We put on the repository on `result` the result that we get for different training.

 ## UTAE Model